If you are looking to work in the world of fitness, there are many positions that you can look for as an entry point.

 And all of these will be different for each participant.

-That’s because everyone is unique and at a different point in their lives in terms of what they want to achieve by going to the gym.
+That’s because everyone is unique and at a different point in their lives regarding what they want to achieve by going to the gym.

-So now you know what is expected of a group fitness instructor, how do you go about becoming one.
+So now you know what is expected of a group fitness instructor, how do you go about becoming a group fitness instructor?